raphkk/project/README.md

 * Created an index.html and linked style.css files.
 This website should only consist of one landing page with enough information and an FAQ below to commonly asked questions.
 * Continued research on how to use an API in my project.
 Current video used to gain information is - https://youtu.be/WXsD0ZgxjRw?si=7iBcXES70qBKsTBh
 * Created a box shadow for the main div to protrude the whole section of the website.
+* Attempt placing subtle pattern background image to your landing page - https://images.app.goo.gl/LtjLYsjqWSgc9Mnj6(Did not look good after trial)
+* Created a footer which will contain extra text in the further